Archeology and History in the Holy Land:

 We will see two audio-visuals, one a brief history of Caesarea until the final conquest by the Mamluke ruler Baybars and the second on the ancient building techniques used to construct both the city and port.

-- Final exam – This is a 25 question multiple choice test based on the list of names and terms handed out earlier in the semester.
+Final exam – This is a 25 question test, mostly multiple choice and may include a part with short definitions.
+All questions are based on the list of names and terms handed out earlier in the semester.
 Included are the archeological sites visited.